dstanesc/O-O-O-O-O-O-O/README.md

 }).g()

 /**
  * Bundle complete graphs into a single block.
-Restore the bundle into a new block store.
+The graph is identified by version root.
  */
-const bundle1: Block = await g.pack(versionRoot)
+const bundle1: Block = await g.pack(root)

 /**
- * Bundle a section of the graph, derived from a vertex range */ const bundle2: Block = await g.packFragment(808775, 1, versionRoot)
+ * Bundle a logical section of the graph.
+The fragment is a collection of sub-graphs.
+ * The fragment is identified by the start vertex, count of vertices from the start vertex and the sub-graph depth.
+ */
+const bundle2: Block = await g.packFragment(798175, 1, 3, root)

 /**
  * Bundle single commit